home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 The `hass` object is updated by the setter `set hass(hass)`upon each update of it's state.
 It is also set upon the initial creation of the card.
 Here we do as less as needed, as it es executed a lot of times.

-In this tutorial we only update modifier classes.
+In this tutorial we basically update modifier classes.
+Also to get the name we have to wait for the hass object.
+Finally we display an error message if the state is not available at all.

 The next member of the lifecyle is the callback of the click event `onToggle`.
 This name is chosen by us.
 It calls the job `doToggle`